dojeon-ai/Atari-PB/readme.md

 ## Model Weights

-You can download the checkpoints of our pre-trained models in the main experiment [here](https://gofile.me/6WpIS/zHpJWJLGu) (Password: ataripb).
+You can download the checkpoints of our pre-trained models in the main experiment [here](https://zenodo.org/records/16981616).

-For checkpoints in the ablation studies, please contact the author via quagmire@kaist.ac.kr.

 To fine-tune these models, you can start with `./scripts/offline_bc/base.sh` and `./scripts/online_rl/base.sh`.